-When you offer your users the ability to upload files, they’re going to want to bring those files from wherever they live right now.
+When you offer users file upload features, they would want to bring those files from wherever they live right now.
 Sure, users can download files to their local computer or device, then upload them from there.
-But the ability to upload Instagram user photos to your site directly is a vital feature, as that particular service makes it extremely difficult to download even your own content in a useful manner.
+But the ability to upload Instagram user photos to your site directly is a vital feature.
+This is because this particular service makes it extremely difficult to download even your own content in an efficient manner.

-Fortunately, with Filestack’s convenient File Picker, allowing users to connect to their Instagram account and import their photos to your site couldn’t be simpler.
-You don’t have to wire anything up, or write any code beyond adding the picker to a web page (or app) and keeping track of the File Handles assigned to each upload.
+Fortunately, with Filestack’s convenient File Picker, letting users connect to their Instagram account and import their photos to your site couldn’t be simpler.
+You don’t have to wire anything up.
+You don’t even have to write any code beyond adding the picker to a web page (or app) and keeping track of the File Handles assigned to each upload.
 As with importing Facebook photos, it’s built in and turned on by default.

 Here you can see the hover view when the Picker is in embedded mode on a web page.
 Third party services like Facebook and Instagram will show a “disconnect” link next to the service name if the user has already authorized Filestack as a connection with that account, allowing them to conveniently de-auth with a single click.